lsampaioweb/proxmox-cluster/roles/proxmox/README.md

   1. Remove partitions from disks.
   1. Create new partitions, volume groups and logical volumes on the local disks.

+## 6. Create the resource pools.
+  1. Template, Stagging and Production.

+## 7. Create the Roles.
+  1. Packer.

 # Created by:

 1. Luciano Sampaio.